 New to COMAJ, Veterans Assistance Project Lawyer Observes Guantanamo Bay

-by Elisa Alcabes, Pro Bono Volunteer and Military Affairs & Justice Committee Member March 5, 2018
+by Elisa Alcabes, Veterans Assistance Project Volunteer and Military Affairs & Justice Committee Member March 5, 2018

 I am a new member of the Military Affairs & Justice Committee (COMAJ).
 I joined the Committee because of my work with disabled veterans, who I have represented on a pro bono basis before the Department of Veterans Affairs.
 I am currently engaged in reform litigation on behalf of the massive number of veterans waiting inordinate amounts of time for the VA to resolve their appeals of the denial of disability benefits.